Work with run/debug configurations

 IntelliJ IDEA comes with a number of run/debug configuration types for the various running, debugging and testing issues.
 You can create your own run/debug configurations of specific types.

 Each run/debug configuration type has its own default settings.
 Whenever a new run/debug configuration of the respective type is created, it is based on these default settings.

-Temporary configurations are marked with semi-transparent icons and are managed same way as the permanent configurations.
+Temporary configurations are marked with semi-transparent icons and are managed the same way as the permanent configurations.

-The default run/debug configuration settings appear in the Run/Debug Configurations dialog under the nodeDefaults.
+The templates with default run/debug configuration settings are listed in the Run/Debug Configurations dialog under the Templates node.
 They denote the settings that are used when new run/debug configurations are created.

 You can set the default settings for a specific configuration type that will become applicable to any run/debug configuration of this type created later.
 Changing defaults does not affect the existing run/debug configurations.

-The process of editing the per-type default configuration settings is described here.
-The process of creating or editing the custom run-debug configurations is described on the page Creating or Editing Run/Debug configurations.
+The process of editing per-type default configuration settings is described in Change Templates of Run/Debug Configurations.
+The process of creating or editing custom run/debug configurations is described in Create and Edit Run/Debug Configurations.